GemmaButcher-dev/freestyle_dance/README.md

 #### User Story

-As a current or aspiring freestyle dancer or dancer guardian i need to...
+As a current or aspiring freestyle dancer or dancers guardian i need to...
   * Find information about the freestyle dance genre.
   * Find where i can to learn to dance and who is qualified to teach me.
   * Learn about competitions and what is required to compete.